 Through CFTC Whistleblower Reward Cases, the CFTC awards between ten percent and thirty percent of the money collected by the CFTC to qualified whistleblowers who voluntarily provide original information about a violation of the Commodity Exchange Act or other laws that leads to a successful enforcement of an action brought by the CFTC and SEC that results in monetary sanctions exceeding $1,000,000.00.

-CFTC Whistleblower Reward Lawyer Represents Investors Who Have Original Information of Significant Fraud
+CFTC Whistleblower Reward Lawyer Represents Investors Who Have Original Information of Significant Illegal Conduct

 Monitoring the commodity futures market requires a highly coordinated effort including the efforts of investors.
-It is important that investors that are aware of illegal activities in the commodity futures market step forward and blow the whistle on illegal actions.
-Some of these actions include the following:
+It is important that investors who are aware of illegal activities in the commodity futures market report illegal actions.
+Several different types of actions can be the basis of illegal conduct that result in CFTC fines and CFTC rewards.
+More specifically, these actions include 1) fraud, breach of fiduciary duty, unauthorized trading, misappropriation, churning, spoofing, nondisclosure, and wrongful liquidation.

-- Fraud: cheating or attempting to cheat you through false claims concerning the likelihood of profit or loss; false or misleading statements about trading or about your salesperson, advisor, or the trading program you use; or false or misleading statements about any other material fact that you relied on in making a decision about futures or option trading.
+The CFTC targets illegal conduct including fraud, misappropriation, and breach of fiduciary duty by regulated firms, brokers, and traders.
+More specifically, the agency seeks anonymous tips regarding regulated firms that commit fraud by cheating or attempting to cheat consumers through false claims concerning the likelihood of profit or loss.
+They also regulate false or misleading statements about trading or about a salesperson, advisor, or the trading program.
+Further, any false or misleading statements about any other material fact relied on by investors in making a decision about futures or option trading can be fraud.

 For more information on SEC Fraud Whistleblower Bounty Actions and Securities Fraud Whistleblower Bounty Actions, please go to the following Securities Fraud Whistleblower Lawyer SEC Bounty Actions.

-Anonymous CFTC Whistleblower Reward Lawyer Works With Financial Professionals and Other CFTC Whistleblowers as well as Other CFTC Whistleblower Lawyers to Expose Illegal Schemes in the Financial Markets
+Anonymous CFTC Whistleblower Lawyer Works With Anonymous Whistleblowers and Other Lawyers From Around the World to Expose Illegal Schemes in the Financial Markets

 Feel Free to Contact Us with any Questions